TrinityBASociety/trinitybasociety.github.io/about-us/index.md

 To see and post photos from recent BA Society events and to post comments to the rest of the Society, please [join our Facebook group](https://www.facebook.com/groups/2204129196/).

+## Freshers' Week

+Our rough guide for Freshers' Week is now available, to help you get the most out of starting in Cambridge.
+You can download it [here](/docs/2019-20/rough_guide_2019.pdf){:target="_blank"}.

 ## Constitution
 The constitution of the BA Society is available [here](/docs/constitution.pdf){:target="_blank"}.